Skip to main content

 TSCM is actually inexpensive super-insurance.

-TSCM inspections can do more than just reveal electronic surveillance.
+Commercial TSCM bug sweeps can do more than just reveal electronic surveillance.
 Some practitioners are also qualified to conduct information security surveys, which identify: decaying security hardware (locks and alarm points); poor employee security practices; and reveal new non-electronic information vulnerabilities as they develop.
 Look for consultants who have earned certifications, like: CPP and CISM.

 The benefits to your client include: